andrewbaisden/github-profiles/README.md

 1. Clone or Download this repo
 2. Run the command `npm install` in the root directory to install the node_modules files
-3. Run the command `npm run watch` in the root directory to start the app
+3. Run the command `npm run servers` in the root directory to start the app
-4. Run the command `npm run json:server` in the root directory to start the JSON Server